smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/images/readme.md

-This directory contains the images associated with Behavior Of Nulls
+This directory contains the images associated with Behavior Of Nulls.

 ----

 **https://advancedsqlpuzzles.com**